 "Thank you for the offer.
 I am keen on the opportunity and would love to join.
 Having said that, I was wondering, is there any room for negotiation?
 Because I was thinking more in the range of A-B."

-“Thank you for the offer.
+"Thank you for the offer.
 I am excited about the opportunity.
-Having said that, I noticed that the offer is lower than the salary benchmark for the [your job title] in [your location] which is more in the range of A-B. I would appreciate it if we could take this into consideration.”
+Having said that, I noticed that the offer is lower than the salary benchmark for the in which is more in the range of A-B. I would appreciate it if we could take this into consideration."

-“Thank you so much for the offer.
+"Thank you so much for the offer.
 As mentioned before, I am definitely keen on this opportunity and would love to join.
-I was wondering though if there is any room for negotiation because I was thinking more in the range of A-B based on the market standard of [your job title/nature] positions in [your location].”
+I was wondering though if there is any room for negotiation because I was thinking more in the range of A-B based on the market standard of positions in ."

 Again, these are super simple tips you can use even if you don't feel confident about negotiation.
 Using them will often lead to results that are much more attractive (compared to when not asking at all).